astares/Tealight/README.md

  * [http://localhost:8080/api/v1/hello]()
  * [http://localhost:8080/api/v2/hello]()

-### Advanced API
+### Advanced Usage

-Your API might change from one version of the web interface to another.
+Over time the API that you provide in your webapp might change from one version of the web interface to another.

-For instance a web method might need to be renamed.
+For instance a web method might need to be renamed to fix a typo.
 This can easily be done now:

 ```Smalltalk
 callRenamed: aRequest    <REST_API: 'GET' versions: #('v1') pattern: 'oldName'>	 <REST_API: 'GET' versions: #('v2') pattern: 'newName'>    ^'A method that was renamed between two API versions'